Recent Job Postings

 When I came back to Canada there were no pelvic health jobs, so I started my own clinic, and spent a lot of time talking about pelvic health to any groups/individuals who would listen.

 I was asked to become a peer assessor for the College of Physiotherapists of Ontario shortly before the College instituted the system of ‘rostering’ for PTs who perform authorized activities (including internal pelvic exams).
 As a practice assessor my role is to visit the selected PT’s practice setting, gather information on behalf of the College and submit a report for the Quality Assurance Committee to review.
 Being an assessor gives me an opportunity to see a variety of other practice settings, connect with different peers and listen to what they have learnt and how they put these skills into practice.
 It’s eye-opening to see how conscientious most physiotherapists are!

 What do you love most about your profession?

-Which course did you enjoy the most/what course has changed your clinical practice the most?
+Favourite course/what course has changed your clinical practice the most?